Yilap88/Programming_for_Data_Science_Foundations/venv.md

-## Environment Config for Python Projects for VSCode
+## venv - Environment Config for Python Projects for VSCode

-This markdown is for document the main instructions for installation, usage and manage of the enviroments for python projects in VS Code.
-There are the main points of this md:
+This Markdown document outlines the main instructions for installing, using and managing Python project environments in VS Code.

-1- cmd usage
-2 - Conda manager
-3 - venv manager

-## 1- CMD and Powershell usage
+For CMD and Powershell usage, click here...
-for more info, click here...
 [cmd](cmd.md)
 [Powershell](Powershell.md)

-## 2- Conda Manager

-### Instalation

-You have to install Conda or minicoda in [Anaconda](https://anaconda.org/anaconda/conda)

-Conda is a package manager and open code environments, used mainly in data science for version and library managing.
-It allows to install, execute and update packages, and to create separated virtual environments for different projects, that allows to avoid conflicts betwen dependecies.
-It is compatible with R and Python.

-Main functions:
-- Package managing
-- Environment managing
-- Multiplatforms: Win, MacOS y Linux

-### Basic Usage

-<pre>Environment Creation:
-conda create -n environment_name

-Environment Activation:
-conda activate environment_name

-Environment Deactivation:
-conda deactivate</pre>

-## 3- venv Manager
+## venv Manager
 venv is a Python tool that enables you to create virtual environments: isolated spaces in which you can install libraries without affecting the rest of the system.

 With venv you can: